June 11

 Heavier cookware heats better and is also more resistant to warping, so we like to recommend that people buy the heaviest cookware that they can comfortably handle.

-All-Clad cookware has, for decades, provided the perfect middle ground for most people.
-Their pans aren't the best-performing out there, but they perform well enough to produce excellent results in your kitchen, and they are light and easy to handle.
+All-Clad cookware has long provided excellent middle ground between heavy and light.
+Their pans aren't the best-performing out there, but they provide excellent results while still being easy to handle.

-Overall, design should be a happy marriage of what's functional and what's beautiful.
-You may think beauty is a foolish measure of something as utilitarian as cookware, but beauty enhances everyday use, making cooking less of a chore and more of a pleasure even on those days when it takes everything you have to get a meal on the table.
+Overall cookware design should be a marriage of what's functional and what's beautiful.
+You may think beauty doesn't matter in cookware, but beauty enhances everyday use, making cooking less of a chore and more of a pleasure.

-Copper Core cookware is no slouch in the beauty department: it's one of the prettiest lines of cookware on the market:
+Copper Core cookware is one of the prettiest lines of cookware on the market:

 All-Clad Copper Core sauce pan